Skip to main content

 IoT systems don’t exist in isolation.
 They connect to databases, APIs, dashboards, and other brokers.Coreflux enhancement: LoT Routes provide native integration with SQL databases, REST APIs, industrial protocols (Modbus, OPC-UA, S7), and other MQTT brokers.

-The Coreflux MQTT Broker is built on a modular architecture:
+Coreflux MQTT Broker as a Platform

 Next Steps